 Fields of Study: Humanities, Social Sciences

 Examine the shifting relationships of Thailand's economic sectors, political factions, and shared socio-cultural principles while gaining perspective of key issues influencing the development of Southeast Asia today.
 Courses taught in English are available in business administration, economics, development studies, politics, international relations, literature, history, and Thai language, religion, and cultural studies.
-Living and studying in Bangkok, you can also enrich coursework with an internship or volunteer experience in a Thai community.
+Living and studying in Bangkok, you can also enrich coursework with an internship in a Thai community.

 Unique study opportunities